zdravkov/kendo-docs/api/framework/gantttask.md

 ---
 nav_title: kendo.data.GanttTask
 title: API Reference for Kendo Data GanttTask
-meta_description: Documentation how to get started with the GanttTask.
+description: Documentation how to get started with the GanttTask.
 ---

 # kendo.data.GanttTask